raghavagps/transfacpred/README.md

 TransFacPred is developed for predicting the transcription factors (TFs) using the protein primary sequence information.
 In this approach, Hybrid model was implemented in which is a combination of ET-based model and BLAST Search.
 TransFacPred is also available as web-server at https://webs.iiitd.edu.in/raghava/transfacpred.
 Please read/cite the content about the TransFacPred for complete information including algorithm behind TransFacPred.

+## Dataset
+Complete dataset is provided in new release section (dataset.zip).

 ## PIP Installation
 PIP version is also available for easy installation and usage of this tool.
 The following command is required to install the package
 ```